filippolazzati/smbud/README.md

 # smbud
-This is the repository for the projects of the *Systems and Methods for Big and Unstructured Data* (SMBUD).
+This is the repository for the projects of the *Systems and Methods for Big and Unstructured Data* (SMBUD) course.
 The repo is divided in 3 different parts, according to the different projects.

 ## Graph databases
 The first directory is about the implementation of a simple contact tracing app using [Neo4J](https://neo4j.com/).